mscharrig/book-rental/README.md

 - Avoid code duplication and excessive branching.
 - Introduce abstractions where appropriate.
 - Code should be easy to test and extend (e.g., add ApplePay later).
+- Keep in mind that you cannot change the code of the **PaymentApiClient**